📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 • Health Checks: HTTP on port 80

-Update your DNS records to point to the load balancer’s IP address.
+Update DNS records to point to the load balancer’s IP address.

 Backup and Restore